stanlemon/javascript/apps/react-pouchdb-example/README.md

 ## Syncing to a Remote Database

-The `<PouchDb.Container>` component has an attribute called `remote` that can be either a `PouchDB` instance or a valid URL for a CouchBD compatible database instance.
+The `<PouchDb.Database>` component has an attribute called `remote` that can be either a `PouchDB` instance or a valid URL for a CouchBD compatible database instance.
 If you want a quick and easy way to test this out, install `pouchdb-server` and run it.

 Install `pouchdb-server`: